rspec/rspec-mocks/README.md

 fakes, and message expectations on generated test-doubles and real objects alike.

+**This is the old rspec metagem repository, please see the monorepo rspec/rspec for new issues and releases.**

 ## Install

     gem install rspec       # for rspec-core, rspec-expectations, rspec-mocks